 Blinds can prove to be a dust and dirt magnet and cleaning them depends on the levels of dust and grime it has accumulated.
 Here are a few tips for window blinds cleaning.

-- If there’s only a little dust deposited on the blinds, a simply dust down with a moist cloth would do the trick.
+- If there’s only a little dust deposited on the blinds, simple dust down with a moist cloth would do the trick.
 This also ensures the dust doesn’t get directly released into the air and proves to be an inexpensive and easy dusting solution.

 - In the case of wooden blinds, dip an old sock or soft cloth in some furniture polish and wipe each slat individually carefully avoiding the cords.
 Avoid using water to clean wood as it could lead to discoloration, spotting or warping of the wood.